How to Change the Vacuum Pump Exhaust Filter (RVS20-32, 310-33)

 When the pump applies a vacuum to the chamber, the vacuum hose attached to the analog gauge causes the needle to display the pressure change in the chamber.
 This is convenient to determine if the proper vacuum level is being applied based on the product.
 For example, sealing liquids at different temperatures or dry goods that can be crushed by too much force.
 Additionally, the analog vacuum gauge will indicate possible malfunctions in the vacuum system.

 You are vacuum sealing your recent catch.
 The unit is in the middle of the vacuum cycle, and you notice the analog gauge needle is not reaching the usual level even though you did not change the vacuum cycle time.
 It’s easy to assume that a defect is present in the vacuum pump.
-However, it may be as simple as wear in the vacuum hose from constant use, resulting in less suction, or maybe a malfunctioning analog gauge.
+However, it may be as simple as wear in the vacuum hose from constant use, resulting in less suction, or maybe a malfunctioning gauge.

 Either way, please do not hesitate to call us if you are unsure.
 Our service department team is happy to help diagnose your unit to figure out the problem right from the start, whether it’s a simple fix or a combination of items.
 Getting the proper diagnosis will save money and time.